The Returning Soldier Effect I: Why Are More Boys Born During and After Wars?

 Scientists have known for a long time that an increased number of boys are born during and after major wars.
 The phenomenon was first noticed in 1954 with regard to white children born during World War II in the United States.
 It has since been replicated for most of the belligerent nations in both World Wars.

 The phenomenon has been dubbed the “returning soldier effect.”
 There is no doubt that the phenomenon is real, but nobody has been able to explain it.
 Why are soldiers who return from wars more likely to father sons than other men?

-There is now evidence that, at least among the British soldiers who fought in World War I, those who survive battle and return home to be reunited with their wives are taller than those who die, never to have a(nother) chance to have a child.
+There is now evidence that, at least among the British soldiers who fought in World War I, those who survive battle and return home to be reunited with their wives are taller than those who die (and therefore never have another chance to have a child).
 A comparison of the physical characteristics of the British soldiers who survived or died in World War I shows that surviving soldiers are on average nearly one inch taller than fallen soldiers.
 The average height of the surviving soldiers is 66.4 inches, while that of the fallen soldiers is 65.5 inches.
 Even in the small sample that is examined, this one-inch difference is highly statistically significant.

 This explanation for why more boys than usual are born during and after wars raises a further question: Why are taller soldiers more likely to survive wars?
 I will speculate on this question in my next post.